COPYRIGHT 2006 by Lisa Paul Streitfeld

 We are presently waging war among the temples where these were practiced at the height of the worship of this love goddess, around 2,500 B.C.

-A new image would be no more than the creation of a myth, since all imagery has a predominantly mythical nature.
+A renewal of this symbol as a universal image of the Coniunctio would require the creation of a myth, since all imagery has a predominantly mythical nature.
 A new Weltanschauung would be nothing else than a new mysticism and irrationality, as mythical characteristics are inherent in all contemplation to the extent that it is merely visionary; and a new conception of the world would be nothing else than yet another standard rationalistic construction of the present, for conceptualization has an essentially rational and abstract nature.

 Our concern is with a new reality – a reality functioning and effectual integrally, in which intensity and action, the effective and effect co-exist; one where origin, by virtue of “presentation,” blossoms forth anew; and one in which the present is all encompassing and entire.
 Integral reality is the world’s transparency, a perceiving of the world as truth: a mutual perceiving and imparting of truth of the world and of man and all that transluces both.
 (2)